Good to know

 This pair's mid-top profile can be easily spotted from far away.
-Its simplistic and clean design is adorned with a Velcro-strap on the shoe's collar, double zipper at the heel and a military-like text printed on the kick's lateral sides that contribute to the shoe's overall utilitarian design.
+Its simplistic and clean design is adorned with a Velcro-strap on the shoe's collar, a double zipper at the heel, and a military-like text printed on the kick's lateral sides that contribute to the shoe's overall utilitarian design.
 A pull-tab is placed on the heel as an aid in putting it on, while the double zipper allows for easy entry and removal.
 Aside from its visual purpose, the Velcro strap serves as a closure system that offers a lockdown fit.

 Perforation detailing are placed on the kick's toebox along with four holes with metal aglets on both sides of the shoe that provide maximum ventilation to keep your feet dry and airy.
 Lastly, an Air-sole unit is located in the heel for shock absorption and responsive cushioning.

 The brainchild of designer Bruce Kilgore, the Nike Air Force 1 was introduced as a basketball shoe advertised simply as the ‘Air in a box.'
 Kilgore drew inspiration from a Nike hiking cleat that slanted from front to back, angled towards the Achilles, which provided support and flexibility at the same time.
 The Air Force 1 is the first basketball shoe that featured the brand's Air technology in the hopes of providing impact absorption during heavy landings, jumping, and immediate re-jumping.